-The Colorado Department of Public Health and Environment operates samplers for particulate matter 10 microns or less in diameter $(PM{10})$ at the Grand Junction - Powell station.
-These samplers serve to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for $PM{10}$ and $PM{2.5}$ .
-Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2013 Air Quality Data Report" by the Air Pollution Control Division.
-In 2013, 128 samples were attempted, and 124 were collected on the primary sampler, bringing the final data recovery rate to 96.9%.
-The samples are collected on a 1 in 3 day basis, and data is extrapolated to match the NATTS 1 in 6 day schedule for comparison purposes.
+The Colorado Department of Public Health and Environment operates samplers for particulate matter 10 microns or less in diameter ( $PM{10}$ ) at the Grand Junction - Powell station.
+These samplers serve to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for $PM{10}$ .
+Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2014 Air Quality Data Report" by the Air Pollution Control Division.
+In 2014, 122 samples were attempted, and 118 were collected on the primary sampler, bringing the final data recovery rate to 97%.
+However, the duplicate sampler was in operation for three of the four missed samples.
+Therefore, the value from the duplicate sampler was used to replace the missing value, bringing the data completion rate to 99%.